Banco Bmg MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns the investment portfolio for a connection with INVESTMENTS enabled, listing specific asset types.
-This distinguishes it from sibling tools like openfinance_list_investment_transactions, which focus on transactions, not the portfolio snapshot.
+The description clearly states the tool returns the investment portfolio for a connection, listing specific asset types (FIIs, stocks, ETFs, etc.).
+This specificity makes it easy to distinguish from siblings like openfinance_list_investment_transactions, which deals with transactions rather than portfolio overview.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.